ramaprasadguduru/employee/README.md

 ```html
 psql postgres
 ```
-* Run the SQL queries that can be found in the database.sql file, to create the Register database and the students table
+* Run the SQL queries that can be found in the database.sql file, to create the Register database and the employees table
 * Run the following to start the server
 ```html
 node app.js